-As any loyalty marketer worth their salt is no doubt aware, customer loyalty is an ever-evolving phenomenon.
+Customer loyalty is an ever-evolving phenomenon.
 It’s constantly adapting to new technologies, new industry trends, and new consumer behaviours.

 The last few years have been a clear indicator of this, as global events forced brand loyalty into a purely digital space.
 But even before the pandemic, customer loyalty had already moved far beyond transaction-based activities and was more concerned with the customer’s experience.

-1. Email marketing is still king
+1. Email marketing is still crucial

 By asking for a customer’s email address as part of the loyalty program registration process, you can rapidly build a newsletter list, which you can then use to spread the word about exciting new products, industry news, exclusive promotions and other engaging content.